|TUESDAY, NOVEMBER 18|

 |4:00 - 6:00 pm||TRAINEE NETWORKING RECEPTION WITH INDUSTRY LEADERS

-Organizers: Women in Science (Katharine Seip-Cammack, Postdoc; Susana Bardina, PhD Candidate), Postdoc Executive Committee (Nicole McKnight, Postdoc); Medical Students (Brett Marinelli, MD Candidate), and Howard R. Levin, Co-founder, Coridea
+Organizers: Women in Science (Katharine Seip-Cammack, Postdoc; Susana Bardina Candidate), Postdoc Executive Committee (Nicole McKnight, Postdoc); Medical Students (Brett Marinelli Candidate), and Howard R. Levin, Co-founder, Coridea

 Event DaysTuesday, November 18 Wednesday, November 19

-The Icahn School of Medicine at Mount Sinai is hosting its third annual SINAInnovations conference.
-This year's theme "Engineering and Medicine" will include keynote addresses, short talks, lunchtime breakout sessions and demos in areas focusing on breakthroughs in material science, nanotechnologies and imaging; advances in genomics technologies; mobile application development and wearable technologies; cultivating how medicine and engineering interface and how advances in engineering are transforming medicine, biology and global health.
+The Icahn School of Medicine at Mount Sinai hosted its third annual SINAInnovations conference on November 18 - 19, 2014.
+This year's theme "Engineering and Medicine" included keynote addresses, short talks, lunchtime breakout sessions and demos in areas focusing on breakthroughs in material science, nanotechnologies and imaging; advances in genomics technologies; mobile application development and wearable technologies; cultivating how medicine and engineering interface and how advances in engineering are transforming medicine, biology and global health.

 Eric J. Topol, MD, is a pioneer in the field of cardiovascular medicine whose groundbreaking research on genomic and wireless innovative digital technologies is reshaping the future of medicine.
 A practicing cardiologist who has led many worldwide clinical trials for patients with heart disease, Dr. Topal was voted the 'Most Influential Physician Executive' in the US in 2012 in a national poll conducted by Modern Healthcare.